This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 Find more information on dosing here

-Please consult the GB SmPC for full details on dosing and contraindications before any prescribing decisions are made.
+Please consult the SmPC for full details on dosing and contraindications before any prescribing decisions are made.

 What are the dose adjustments for special populations?